akesterson/moonlight-skulk/README.md

 ## TODO : "Chase" AI should actively "look" for you after it loses you, for a certain amount of time

 See above, once the Chase AI loses you, it should look for you for some time before giving up

-## TODO : Dynamic lighting

-* Dynamic lighting : The project uses Phaser, so this will require a combination of the light masking and raytracing effects described [here](http://www.html5gamedevs.com/topic/6771-masking-to-simulate-light-area/)

 ## TODO : Random dialogue from people around the map